syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ![Loadmore manual](SfListView_images/SfListView-LoadMoreManuallyUpDirection.jpg)

-### How to skip Load More command when the listview is empty
+### How to disable LoadMoreCommand execution when ListView is Empty?

 You can skip the load more action by checking the underlying collection count in the execute method.